caninereason/wink/README.md

 - My goals for users visiting the website for the first time are the following:
     - The website captures the attention of the user and they fully understand easily what the website is about and what it offers.
     - Easy Navigation around the website, making it easy to find the information they want.
-    - Highlight the key features of Wink, the packages, the locations, the discount available
+    - Highlight the key features of Wink, the artwork, the artists, the discount available
     - Encouraging the use of the social media links, where users may be able to find out more information about Wink, but crucually share Wink to friends and family which hopefully results in more visitors to the website and potentially adding new customers and therefore more sales.